The Texas Department of Public Safety (DPS) HME Application Process

 Fingerprints are forwarded to the Federal Bureau of Investigation (FBI), which will provide TSA with any criminal history data about the individual.
 This information will be used to help TSA make the final decision regarding HME eligibility.

 The Texas Department of Public Safety (DPS) does not receive detailed information on an individual’s security threat assessment.
 DPS is only notified if an individual’s assessment is approved or denied.

 In accordance with the USA Patriot Act, the federal Transportation Security Administration (TSA) and the U.S. Department of Transportation (DOT) have adopted rules to secure the transport of hazardous materials.
 These rules require TSA to perform a security threat assessment on all commercial drivers who transport hazardous materials.
 The security threat assessment process includes collecting an individual's fingerprints and verifying US citizenship, immigration eligibility or permanent legal presence in the United States.

 An individual cannot be issued a Texas commercial driver license (CDL) with a hazardous materials endorsement (HME) until the individual completes the security threat assessment and obtains clearance from TSA.

 Individuals are not allowed to transfer the remaining validity period of an HME issued by another state.
 Since a new security threat assessment is required with a Texas CDL application, existing HME holders will be granted a 90-day temporary endorsement at the time of issuance if all other HME requirements are met.

 Detailed information regarding the USA Patriot Act, including the waiver and appeal process, is available on the TSA website.

-Note: Individuals required to register under Chapter 62, of the Code of Criminal Procedures must renew their commercial driver license and HME annually.
-Individuals under these requirements are only required to comply with steps 3 and 4 every five years, unless individual fails the annual HME knowledge exam more than three times at renewal.
+Note: Individuals required to register under Chapter 62, of the Code of Criminal Procedure must renew their commercial driver license and HME annually.
+Individuals under these requirements are only required to comply with steps 3 and 4 every five years, unless the individual fails the annual HME knowledge exam more than three times at renewal.